- Professional Boxing Judge: 1978-present.

 - Cornelius Bundrage v.
 Ishe Smith, IBF World Light Middleweight Championship, February 23, 2013, Masonic Temple, Detroit, Michigan;

-- Alberta Garza v.
+- Alberto Garza v.
 Robinson Castellanos, WBC Silver World Featherweight Championship, April 2, 2011, Arena Mexico, Mexico City, Mexico;

 - Chris John v.
 Rocky Juarez, WBA Super World Featherweight Championship, September 19, 2009, MGM Grand, Las Vegas, Nevada;